 The Fortress was put up for sale.
 Revisor is about to arrive to get acquainted with the sanitary state of the Baron's possession - the outcome of the transaction depends on this.

 - Take part in the spring cleaning.
-Rubbish, rats, rot, corpses, vomit and shit leave not the best first impression.
+Rubbish, rats, rot, corpses, vomit and shit don't leave the best first impression.

 - Revisor in his report will AWARD the three best, in his opinion, residents of the Fortress - even if the sale does not take place.
 Try to curry favor with him.

 - In case of failure, only one Fortress inhabitant will be fined.
 Better not be rude to Revisor.

 - There are rumors that the capital's gentlemen are susceptible to the male playfulness.
 Try this approach.

 - The Fortress loses if Revisor gets murdered or reports more than one violation.

 - The Fortress wins if Revisor registers one violation (for 0 he will be reproached).
 Try to appease such an important guest with bribes, flattery and vodka.